 The bottom line

-As an arthritis specialist, I’ve found patients who ask me about drug ads are often surprised to learn that important information is missing.
+As an arthritis specialist, I’ve found that patients who ask me about drug ads are often surprised to hear about important information the ads left out.
 For example, most of the newest and most effective drugs for rheumatoid arthritis are given by injection under the skin or into a vein, yet many ads for these drugs never mention this!

 Also, I think DTC drug advertising has had unexpected costs: these ads tend to "medicalize" everyday aches, pains, and other symptoms while calling for prompt treatment with their medication.
 For some people, this constant barrage may be terrifying or anxiety-inducing, as if just around the corner there lurks a new deadly or debilitating condition you should hurry to investigate with your doctor.